24mu13/gitbook-synology/migrate-drives.md

 ## Convert ext4 to btrfs

-At the time being I didn't manage to convert an ext4 drive entirely to btrfs.
-Feel free to raise a pull-request for any suggestion/idea.
+The only supported way to convert an ext4 volume to btrfs is to backup the data, delete the volume, create a new btrfs volume, and restore the data.
+See the KB article in the references below.

-### Backup & restore (entire system)
+### Backup & Restore

-**Note**: this procedure is only theoretical, didn't worked!
+- Stop **Container Manager**
+- Backup _Folder and Packages_ to C2 (12 hours for 500 GB, 20 MB/s)

-- Backup the entire system to C2
+  - **Important**: if you back up the entire system instead, the volume will be recreated as ext4
+  - You need a C2 account and a subscription, the **trial** is fine
-- Power off and replace the old ext4 with a spare new drive
+- Delete the current ext4 volume
+  - You may need to completely uninstall **Container Manager**
-- Start the NAS and delete the old volume, create the new one with btrfs
+- Re-create the volume with btrfs
-- Restore the system (took 5 days for 2TB, e.g.)
+- Restore _Folder and Packages_ (3 hours for 500 GB, 100 MB/s)
+  - No need to restore system configurations
+  - **Important**: MariaDB had disabled TCP port and reset to default for me, after restore

 ### In-place conversion